Want to save this recipe?

 Smoked turkey is all about technique, from spatchcocking to brining and slow cooking.
 Here’s the breakdown:

-- Smoking and Resting: Slow smoking at 275 degrees allows the flavors of the wood smoke to penetrate the meat.
-Resting after cooking, redistributes juices, ensuring every slice is tender.
+• Smoking and Resting: Slow smoking at 275 degrees allows the wood smoke’s flavors to penetrate the meat.
+Resting after cooking redistributes juices, ensuring every slice is tender.

 What ingredients do you need to smoke a turkey?